ncats/translator-modules/cwl/README.md

 For instance, the tool `diseases` runs `module0.cwl`, that outputs a `disease_list`, which we address specifically in the property `out`.
-We place `disease_list` into `functional_similarity`'s inputs by referencing what it is and where it came from, `diseases/disease_list`, and placing it as the value of the relevant input, `gene_set`.
+We place `disease_list` into `functional_similarity`'s inputs by referencing what it is and where it came from, `diseases/disease_list`, and placing it as the value of the relevant input, `input_genes`.

 A similar process is performed with the final results of `m0_m1.cwl`, where the output of `module1a.cwl` is connected to former's outputs, by writing `outputSource: functional_similarity/functionally_similar_genes`.

-Sometimes, your inputs cross-cut among many tools: it might be useful to set a `default` value like we did with `threshold_functional`, so we don't have to put so many arguments into our input file, or re-use the input file of an existing script.
+Sometimes, your inputs cross-cut among many tools: it might be useful to set a `default` value like we did with `threshold`, so we don't have to put so many arguments into our input file, or re-use the input file of an existing script.
 So this:

 ```yaml